chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise.md

 cluster_label = cluster1
 ```

+__Restarting a Cluster Master and/or peers__

+When restarting cluster peers, you should use Splunk Web or one of the cluster-aware CLI commands, such as splunk offline or splunk rolling-restart.
+Do not use splunk restart.

+If, for any reason, you do need to restart both the master and the peer nodes:

+* Restart the master node using 'splunk restart'
+* Restart the peers as a group, using 'splunk rolling-restart cluster-peers'

+You might occasionally have need to restart a single peer; for example, if you change certain configurations on only that peer.
+There are two ways that you can safely restart a single peer:

+* Use Splunk Web (Settings>Server Controls).
+* Run the command splunk offline, followed by splunk start.

+When you use Splunk Web or the splunk offline/splunk start commands to restart a peer, the master waits 60 seconds (by default) before assuming that the peer has gone down for good.
+This allows sufficient time for the peer to come back on-line and prevents the cluster from performing unnecessary remedial activities.

 __Cluster Master failure__

 If a master node goes down, peer nodes can continue to index and replicate data, and the search head can continue to search across the data, for some period of time.
 Problems eventually will arise, however, particularly if one of the peers goes down.
 There is no way to recover from peer loss without the master, and the search head will then be searching across an incomplete set of data.
 Generally speaking, the cluster continues as best it can without the master, but the system is in an inconsistent state and results cannot be guaranteed.